rase-/wceu-2015-presentation-code/README.md

 `node nodeapp/app.js`

 ## Redis
-`brew install redis` -- or equivalent package/manual install for your favorite distro
+`brew install redis` and follow instructions to run -- or equivalent package/manual install for your favorite distro